AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/Evidence.md

 ### The School Counselor Business Card

 * You can verify age based on how worn out the card is.
 It is quite suprising why I still have this in my wallet for over all these years.
-I thank my younger selves for this!
+I thank my younger self for this!

 <img src="Evidence/Photographs/ZomboDroid_11072026051930.jpg" alt="Both sides of my worn out school counselor's business card." width="300"/>